LukeThornton92/string_theory/README.md

 - Would add an if statement in the checkout success to see if user is logged in, if so removing the message asking you to make an account.

 - I will need to go through all aspects of the site to ensure Its fully accessible for screen readers, which will improve my score for each page in lighthouse.

+- The clickable field in the blog area is rather large on mobile, this could cause someone to accidentally click into the blog by accident, not a deal breaker but would like to modify this to be slightly smaller in the future.

 # Technologies Used